shrishsinha69/flutter_practice/README.md

 # i_am_rich

 my first project on flutter,
-as a beginner i'm adding all of my projects in the path of my flutter course training.
+as a beginner i'm adding all of my projects in the path of my flutter course training..

 ## Getting Started